 - Use them to see how they are performing.

-- Ask if you could speak to a recent social work graduate or other new recruit and find out how effective the organisation’s induction, supervision and support arrangements are.
+- Ask if you could speak to a new recruit and find out how effective the organisation’s induction, supervision and support arrangements are.
+Your university careers service may also be able to put you in touch with recent social work graduates..

-- Shop around – not all voluntary or statutory organisations are identical or offer the same benefits – the most important thing is to find the right fit for you.
+- Shop around and ask questions – social care employers are all different.
+The most important thing is to find the right fit for you.

 - Be afraid to do temporary or agency work – it’s all good experience.

 - Without first checking out why, be tempted by an organisation that has lots of vacancies.
-High staff turnover may mean that an employer is failing to support its social workers.
+High staff turnover may mean that an employer is failing to support its people.

 - Be afraid to ask searching questions at interview.